Horea94/Fruit-Images-Dataset/readme.md

 Folder [test-multiple_fruits](test-multiple_fruits) contains images with multiple fruits.
 Some of them are partially covered by other fruits.
 This is an excelent test for real-world detection.

-Folder [src](src) contains the python code for training the neural network.
+Folder [src/image_classification](src/image_classification) contains the python code for training the neural network.
 It uses the TensorFlow library.

 Folder [src/utils](src/utils) contains the C++ code used for extracting the fruits from the background.

+## Alternate download ##

+The dataset can also be downloaded from: https://www.kaggle.com/moltean/fruits

 ## Neural network code ##